Exploring Twitter API and Data Using Tweepy, Pandas and Matplotlib. — Part 1

 import tweepy

-import jsonconsumer_key = credentials.API_KEY
+consumer_key = credentials.API_KEY

 consumer_secret_key = credentials.API_SECRET_KEY